tylerlaberge/Jasper/README.md

 That's pretty good, but maybe we want to see more detail.
 We can up the verbosity level using the '-v' option.

-    jasper -v1 features
+    $ jasper -v1 features

 ![alt text](https://github.com/tylerlaberge/Jasper/blob/master/img/PassingRunV1.jpg)

 And even more detail.

-    jasper -v2 features
+    $ jasper -v2 features

 ![alt_text](https://github.com/tylerlaberge/Jasper/blob/master/img/PassingRunV2.jpg)

 Verbosity level can range from 0 to 2.

-Level 0 verbosity only shows you the statistics of running your features.

-Level 1 verbosity also shows the descriptions of each feature as well as the descriptions of each scenario.

-Level 2 verbosity also shows the names of each of your steps.
-(These are derived from the function names of your steps)
+More information on the jasper command-line tool can be found [here](https://github.com/tylerlaberge/Jasper#jasper-command-line-tool)

-If any errors occur they will show the full detail of the feature that failed regardless of verbosity level.
+If any errors occur the display will show the full detail of the feature that failed regardless of verbosity level.
 For example lets say I change the 'then' step so that it throws an exception.

 ```python
 #feature.addition.steps.then